hai-vr/modular-fury-please-behave/README.md

 ### During uploads

-- Prevent `VF.VrcHooks.PreuploadHook.OnPreprocessAvatar` from running (and return true in place indicating a success).

-- Prevent `VF.PlayModeTrigger.Rescan` from running (and return true in place indicating a success), but:
+- Prevent `VF.VrcHooks.PreuploadHook.OnPreprocessAvatar` from running (and return true in place indicating a success), but:
   - When NDMF is processing an avatar:
     - Internally instantiate `VF.VrcHooks.PreuploadHook` and call `VF.VrcHooks.PreuploadHook.OnPreprocessAvatar` by ourselves.

+- Prevent `VF.PlayModeTrigger.Rescan` from running.

 ### In both cases